-But I love baked beans and have shared my very favorite baked bean recipe before.
+But I love baked beans and have shared my recipe for my very favorite baked beans before.

 Whenever we have a BBQ I make a big batch of baked beans and I am always amazed that they are one of the first things to disappear!
 Every time!
 So I guess despite being a bit old fashioned or out dated people love them.

 Today’s recipe is a little different.
 It is baked beans with sausage.
 A neighbor shared it with me years ago.
 And i love the flavor that the sausage brings.

 Not only does the recipe use the traditional pork n’ beans but also black beans and kidney beans.
 3 Bean Baked Beans!